UniversalDevicesInc/ring/README.md

 The settings for this node are:

 #### Short Poll
-   * TBD
+   * The interval used to poll the battery level
 #### Long Poll
-   * Not used
+   * The interval used to resubscribe to Ring events

 ## Requirements

-1. Polyglot V3.
+1. PG3x (eisy, or Polisy updated with PG3x)
 2. ISY firmware 5.5.9 or later
-3. PG3 Remote access must be enabled
+3. PG3 Remote connection must be enabled
-   * Settings are in Portal under Select Tools | Maintenance | PG3 Remote access
+   * Settings are in Portal under Select Tools | Maintenance | PG3 Remote connection

 # Release Notes

-- 1.0.0 03/23/2023
+- 1.0.0 04/12/2023
    - Initial version published to github